-While you are out on an approved leave of absence without pay, including an unpaid leave under the Family Medical Leave Act, your Employee Contributions and University Contributions to CRP are suspended.
-When you return to work in the same or another Eligible Employee position, your Employee Contributions and the University Contributions will automatically resume.
+While you are out on an approved leave of absence without pay, including an unpaid leave under the Family Medical Leave Act, your SRP Contributions are suspended.
+When you return to work, as long as you remain an Eligible Employee, your SRP Contributions as in effect prior to your leave will automatically resume when you return to work unless you change or terminate your SRP Contributions by making a new election in Workday during your leave of absence.